 If you have questions about the confidentiality of your genetic test results, talk with your genetic counselor or your health care provider.

-If you use an at-home genetic test (direct-to-consumer genetic testing), your personal information may not be secure.
+If you use an at-home genetic test (direct-to-consumer genetic test), the test results will not be placed in your medical record unless you authorize it.
+However, with direct-to-consumer tests, your personal information may not be secure.
 It’s important to understand how the company uses your information, how it protects the information it collects and whether it shares your information with others .

 Genetic testing costs

 Check with your health insurance company to find out whether the costs of genetic counseling and genetic testing are covered in your plan.